Support Us Button Widget

 The Atari connection

 For San Joseans of a slightly younger generation, the name Nolan Bushnell may elicit a similar level of nostalgia.
-Bushnell was the inventor of the video game Pong and co-founder of legendary video game company Atari.
+Bushnell was the inventor of the video game “Pong” and co-founder of legendary video game company Atari.

 Bushnell’s vision: Create a “family place” providing good food and entertainment for all ages.
 He would open the very first Chuck E. Cheese’s Pizza Time Theater on South Winchester Boulevard in 1977 (currently the site of Santana Row).

-At some point during the late 1970’s, Bushnell purchased the former Magic Toy Village off Tully Road, and converted the space into what it is today: three stories of pizza, video games, and animatronic musical theatre.
+At some point during the late 1970s, Bushnell purchased the former Magic Toy Village off Tully Road and converted the space into what it is today: three stories of pizza, video games, and animatronic musical theatre.

-In place of the three toy soldiers, Nolan Bushnell commissioned sculptor Jeff Tritel to build the 30-ft polyurethane foam and fiberglass Charles Entertainment Cheese; bowler hat askew, purple vest, and a cigar.
+In place of the three toy soldiers, Bushnell commissioned sculptor Jeff Tritel to build the 30-ft polyurethane foam and fiberglass Charles Entertainment Cheese; bowler hat askew, purple vest, and a cigar.
 The sculpture currently holds the record for “World’s Largest Rat.”

-Bushnell had sights beyond the Bay Area: He incorporated under the moniker “Pizza Time Theatre Inc.” and signed an agreement with Topeka Inn Management, Inc. to expand the brand to 16 states and 280+ restaurants.
+Bushnell had sights beyond the Bay Area.
+He incorporated under the moniker “Pizza Time Theatre Inc.” and signed an agreement with Topeka Inn Management, Inc. to expand the brand to 16 states and 280+ restaurants.

 Marketing picture of a modern Chuck E Cheese, featuring the golden gate bridge, the purple Mr. Munch in a Cable Car, and Chuck, the rat, in a purple shirt with green trim smiling and giving a thumbs-up.